 We have two kids in Evergreen.
 We chose it despite great options closer to home because of the focus on social and emotional intelligence the expansive campus and the general sense of humility and warmth from faculty and staff.
 Truth be told It didn't hurt that some very prominent families with unlimited choices made the same decision.
 As for areas for improvement I do wish they had a high school offering and I have heard that the amount of homework could be increased (though the students seem very bright and well ahead of where I was as a young chap).

 The Evergreen School is a private middle school in Shoreline.
 The principal of The Evergreen School is Ronnie Codrington-Cazeau.
-450 students go to The Evergreen School and identify mostly as White, non-Hispanic; Asian; and Multiracial.
+450 students attend The Evergreen School and identify primarily as White, non-Hispanic; Asian; and Multiracial.
 Northwest School for Hearing-Impaired Children is one of the nearest middle schools.

 - Ceramics sculpture